ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 If you want to use newer versions, download a newer Alpine miniroot and simply change the Dockerfile in ./alpine/ appropriately.
 Drop a PR for that if you want.

-The following instructions assume that you are cross-compiling on your PC for some ARM box.
+The following instructions assume that you are cross-compiling on your Linux PC for some ARM box.
 I am using a repurposed Android TV Box running LibreELEC, but it should also work without issues on Rasperry Pi, Odroid, Wetek, S805/S812/S905 devices, etc.

 ## Build setup on your PC
 * Use root account for all commands